informatics-isi-edu/atlas-d2k-www/rebuildingakidney/citing/index.md

 If you're using RBK data, proper citation is crucial.
 This guide will assist you in correctly referencing the data and the RBK consortium.

 ## 1. Basic Citation Guidelines:
 - Always cite the primary publication linked to the data you used.
-You can find a comprehensive list of such publications [here](/chaise/recordset/#2/Common:Publication/*::facets::N4IghgdgJiBcDaoDOB7ArgJwMYFM6JHQBcAjdafEAYRQFtaUIQAaEABTRIBsBLLMIj0YB9GhFQZBaWsIBmAaxwBPEAF0AvqwBKASQAia1lgAWKPjiSUAigFoAzAGkArADY16jUA@sort(Year::desc::,Month::desc::,RID::desc::)).
+You can find a comprehensive list of such publications [here]({{ "/publications/" | relative_url }}).

 - In addition, please cite the [RBK consortium](#citing-the-RBK-consortium).
 You can do this using the "Share and cite" button on each data record page or by referencing the provided DOI for a [Data Collection](#creating-citable-data-collections).